persapiens/Course/Workshops/Build.md

 #### Option 1: Using baker

-Create a baker.yml file and run `baker bake2 --local .`
+Create a baker.yml file and run `baker bake`

 ```
 name: docker-build